ignaciosica/queue/README.md

 ## Contribute

 We welcome contributions to the Collaborative Priority Queue for Spotify!
-If you have an idea for a new feature or have found a bug, please open an issue or submit a pull request.
+If you have an idea for a new feature or have found a bug, please don{t hestitate opening an issue or submiting a pull request.

 ## License